 WHAT WILL YOU DO?

 What can you do to step outside your comfort zone?
 How can you challenge yourself?
 I am already brainstorming what I can do next.
-I am so grateful to Michaela and Ashley for such an incredible two days.
-These two have really created something special and I was thrilled to be a part of it.

 *Gorgeous photos by Bowtie and Bloom